Naval tactics in the Age of Steam: Eclipse of the battleship

 The sinking of the British Prince of Wales and Repulse off Malaya on 10 December 1941 by Japanese aircraft marked the beginning of the end of the era of the battleship.

 By the end of the Pacific War, the tactical role of battleships and cruisers had been reduced to providing anti-aircraft fire to protect the vulnerable carriers and bombarding shore positions.
 The Japanese battleships Yamato and Musashi were both sunk by aircraft long before they could come within striking range of the American fleet.

 Dominance of the aircraft carrier

-The British attack on the Italian naval base at Taranto in November 1940, in which one Italian battleship were was sunk and two others heavily damaged, first demonstrated the full potential of the aircraft carrier.
+The British attack on the Italian naval base at Taranto in November 1940, in which one Italian battleship was sunk and two others heavily damaged, first demonstrated the full potential of the aircraft carrier.
 But the successful attack on ships in harbour did not convince advocates of the battleship that their day was over.

 It was the Japanese who really developed the tactical and strategic potential of aircraft carriers.
 Learning from their experiences in operations off the Chinese coast from 1937 onwards, the Japanese began to combine their carriers into permanent squadrons.
 While the British and Americans were still operating carriers on their own or sometimes in pairs, by 1941 the Japanese had organized a naval air fleet containing as many as six aircraft carriers.